 A crack spread is the difference between the wholesale price of a refined petroleum product such as gasoline and the price of crude oil.

-Crack spreads are a way to measure the margins for refining crude products and can serve to predict how tight supply of products is in different markets.
+Crack spreads are a way to measure the margins for refining crude products and can serve to predict how tight the supply of products is in different markets.

 Where is RBOB Gasoline Made?